Overview of applying to graduate study

 * The TOEFL code for the University of Oxford is 0490

-At the discretion of the University, the requirement to provide English language tests scores may be waived in cases where you have successfully completed or are currently completing a degree-level course that is:
+At the discretion of the department, the requirement to provide English language scores may be waived if you have completed, or are currently completing, a degree-level course that is:

 - at least nine months long